nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**Use case: Search for a student**
+**Use case: UC02 - Search for a student**

 **MSS**

-1. User requests to search for student
+1. User requests to search for student.
-2. Tracey shows the info of student with that matching name
+2. Tracey shows the info of student with that matching name.

     Use case ends.